 EVIDENCE-BASED, COST-EFFECTIVE MODEL

-Liberia which saw two civil wars, has a widespread increase rate of hardcore street youth in the city of Monrovia, with an increased crime and violence rate that is affecting communities.
-Poor, vulnerable, unemployed street youth are among the greatest public safety concerns and Liberia's most pressing priorities.
+Liberia, which saw two civil wars, has a widespread increase in the rate of hardcore street youth in the city of Monrovia, with an increased crime and violence rate that is affecting communities.
+Poor, vulnerable, and unemployed street youth are among the greatest public safety concerns and Liberia's most pressing priorities.

 - 60% of Liberians are under the age of 25

-- 1 in 5 children suffer violence in post-conflict communities
+- 1 in 5 children suffers violence in post-conflict communities

 - More than 50% of youth are poor and economically disadvantaged